urob-ctu/docs/docs/implicitLayers.md

 ## Root finder

 {: .definition}
-> **Root finder** layer can be defined like this:
+> A **Root finder** layer can be defined like this:
 > $ f(\boldsymbol{x}, \omega) = 0$
-> Where we are solving for **x** based on the parameter $ \omega$.
+> where we are solving for **x** based on the parameter $ \omega$.
 > The output of the layer is an optimal value $\boldsymbol{x^\star}$ for given $\omega$.

-This layer can use variety of methods for finding the optimal solution.
-Two of the typical and well known methods used for solving the problem is Newton's method and Fixed point method.
+This layer can use a variety of methods to find the optimal solution.
+Two of the typical and well-known methods used for solving the problem are Newton's method and the Fixed Point method.

-Like any other layer, root finder layer has to be able to backpropagate the gradient of the loss to the weights in order to learn the network.
-We look for the gradient
+Like any other layer, a Root Finder layer has to be able to backpropagate the gradient of the loss to the weights in order to learn the network.
+We look for the gradient:

 $ \frac{\partial \boldsymbol{x^{\star}}(\omega)}{\partial \omega}$.

-We can get a equation for the gradient from derivative of the main function.
+We can derive an equation for the gradient from the derivative of the main function.

 $ \frac{\partial f(\boldsymbol{x^\star} (\omega), \omega)}{\partial \omega} = \frac{\partial f(\boldsymbol{x^\star} (\omega), \omega)}{\partial \boldsymbol{x^\star}(\omega)} \cdot \frac{\partial \boldsymbol{x^{\star}}(\omega)}{\partial \omega} + \frac{\partial f(\boldsymbol{x^\star} (\omega), \omega)}{\partial \omega} = 0$

-After we extract the derivative we get:
+After we extract the derivative, we get:

 {: .definition}
 >The final equation for **Implicit gradient**: